Predictive inference for the largest value observed in N years.

 then

-the list also contains the posterior threshold weights
+the list also contains the posterior threshold weights in component

-in component post_thresh_wts
+post_thresh_wts

-the component y
+the component

-is a matrix with length{x}
+is a matrix withlength{x}

-and 1 + length(object$u_vec) - length(object$v_vec) + which_v
+rows and 1 +length(object$u_vec) - length(object$v_vec) + which_v

 columns.
-Column 1 contains the estimated predictive distribution
+Column 1 contains the estimated predictive distribution function (type = "p"

 ) or density function (type = "d"

-obtained using a weighted average of the inferences over different
+) obtained using a weighted average of the inferences over different training thresholds.
+The other columns contain the estimated functions for each of the training thresholds inu_vec

 .